panpf/sketch/docs/wiki/resize.md

 ### resizeApplyToDrawable

-The resizeApplyToDrawable attribute of [ImageRequest] and [ImageOptions] is used to apply [Resize] to the placeholder, error, result Drawable of [DisplayTarget]
+The resizeApplyToDrawable attribute of [ImageRequest] and [ImageOptions] is used to apply [Resize] to the placeholder, error, result Drawable of [Target]

 Sketch will use [ResizeDrawable] or [ResizeAnimatableDrawable] to convert placeholder, error, result Drawable Wrapping one layer, externally using [Resize] as intrinsicWidth and intrinsicHeight,